Labor Day Email Techniques To Inspire Your Campaigns

 When it comes to products and services that you have to book in advance, it’s nice to let your customers know about sales early.
 Far earlier than other companies do.
 Take Hipmunk — an online travel company.
 They send their Labor Day campaigns weeks before the actual event, which makes sense:

-Labor Day email from Hipmunk with a tagline “How to save big this Labor Day”
+Labor Day email from Hipmunk with the tagline “How to save big this Labor Day”

 Source: MailCharts

-It’s kind of weird to write about traveling after 2020, but shopping and traveling are still the major themes of Labor Day.
+Shopping and traveling are still the major themes of Labor Day weekend.

 Make Labor Day your USP